pronoiac/the-manual/the-manual.md

 He will ask you if you have asked for any sort of cash advance from the distributors yet.
 You answer no.
 He will advise you to do that.
-They are bound to let you have it, sceing as the record is all ready to explode.
+They are bound to let you have it, seeing as the record is all ready to explode.

 Call the distributors before they sod off home.
 They will know all about the radio play and the reaction from the sales force.